yqbk/Weather-forecast/README.md

 - More interactivity for charts
 - More configuration options

-The project was created using [Create React App] (https://github.com/facebook/create-react-app).
+The project was created using [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts